letsgojuno/ReactReduxTechTest/README.md

 The app comes pre built, it can be viewed by opening the `index.html` file in `dist`.

 When you run the app you will see two persisted stock items.
+The main view lists out the current stock.
+To add an item to the stock you can click the burger menu in the upper left corner then select `Add a New Stock Item`.
+You will be presented with a dialog to enter the stock details.

 ----